Top Historical Monuments in Delhi

-Delhi, the capital city of India, is renowned for its captivating history and vibrant culture.
-Situated in northern India, it is divided into two distinct parts: Old Delhi and New Delhi.
+Delhi, the capital city of India, is a fascinating blend of ancient heritage and modern vibrancy.
+Located in northern India, the city is divided into two contrasting yet equally captivating parts — Old Delhi and New Delhi.

 Humayun's Tomb, Delhi